tinacms/tina.io/content/docs/self-hosted/overview.md

 There are also a few boilerplate auth files that are generated in your project during the `tina init` process.

-> For more information on configuring auth, check out the [Auth Provider docs](/docs/reference/self-hosted/authentication-provider/overview/).
+> For more information on configuring auth, check out the Auth Provider [docs](/docs/reference/self-hosted/authentication-provider/overview/).

 ### Configuring the database

-Content in a Tina projects needs to be indexed in a database.
-Tina's self-hosted backend works with several different types of databases.
+Content in a Tina project is indexed in a database.
+Tina's self-hosted backend works with several different databases.

-Tina provides 2 types database adapters out of the box: Redis & MongoDB.
+Tina provides two types database adapters out of the box: Vercel KV / Upstash Redis & MongoDB.

 The database is configured in **`.tina/database.{js,ts}`**.